-In addition, due to the asset coverage test applicable to us as a BDC, we may be limited in our ability to make distributions.
+In addition, due to the asset coverage test applicable to us as a BDC and under our senior notes indenture, we may be limited in our ability to make distributions.
 Further, if we invest a greater amount of assets in equity securities that do not pay current dividends, it could reduce the amount available for distribution.
 See "Item 5.
 Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities - Distribution Policy" for further discussion of distributions.